 So where to start?

-DAT Loadboard – The largest load board on the web, and in many respects, the most useful.
+TruckersEdge Load Board Powered by DAT – Find more loads from DAT: The largest load board on the web, and in many respects, the most useful.
 They have frequently updated freight trends available on their site as well as a large list of driver resources.
-Another plus is DAT will guarantee payment and help collect in the event on non-payment.
-They have a free reporting tool to get estimates on their rates averaged by region, weekly.
+Get unlimited load searching, truck posting, free broker credit scores and days to pay details, fuel tax reporting, mileage and routing information, alarm match notification, phone-in posting and searching, rate index and access from virtually any smartphone.
+DAT has a free reporting tool to get estimates on their rates averaged by region, weekly.
 For example, they are reporting that Memphis is averaging $2.15 a mile while Atlanta is at $1.94 a mile.

 TruckStop.com – Also called the Internet Truckstop, this loadboard has been around since 1995 and charges $35.00 a month for its services.
 The site is a bit dated, but from what we’ve read online the loads are fine.
 You will also have to pay for credit checks on brokers at a clip of $15 per 25 checks.

 123Loadboard.com – Another board with a good reputation and useful features such as their Rate Check.
 According to 123Loadboard.com:

 Rate Check will track critical freight rate data from thousands of truck lanes for all major North American market areas… Rate Check breaks down the most profitable truckload lanes by analyzing the average rate per mile, line haul revenue and average fuel cost per trip.
 Transportation professionals can target where they want to haul freight based on the dollar amount generated by specific routes.
 This allows them to negotiate better rates to increase their profits.